Caerind/AwesomeCppGameDev/README.md

 ## Engines
 [Back to top](#Index)
+- [kengine](https://github.com/phisko/kengine) - The Koala engine is a type-safe and self-documenting implementation of an Entity-Component-System (ECS), with a focus on runtime extensibility and compile-time type safety and clarity.
 - [game](https://github.com/onqtam/game) : The culmination of everything I'm passionate about
 - [Enjon](https://github.com/MrFrenik/Enjon) : Game engine created using OpenGL and C++
 - [Shadow-Functions-Engine](https://github.com/mmmuscus/Shadow-Functions-Engine) : A small ASCII graphical game engine for the windows console (and Linux since v2.0.2.) done in C++